Upload new images. The image library for this site will open in a new window.

-This course requires a strong ability to perform algebraic operations and understands algebraic procedures.
+This course requires a strong intermediate algebra background.
 This includes the ability to perform operations with rational expressions and numerical fractions (without the use of a calculator), working with radicals and rational exponents, factoring polynomials, solving quadratic equations using the quadratic formula, solving absolute value equations and inequalities, and the ability to use algebra to solve word problems and other applications.
 Many of these topics are covered in a typical Algebra II course or Intermediate Algebra (Math 010) course.
-A minimum of two years of high school algebra is recommended.
-A high school background including a high school precalculus course in addition to two algebra courses would be preferred.

 Prerequisite Skills Example Document: MATH 117 Prerequisite Skills Examples

-The following are the textbooks typically used in this course.
+The following are the textbook is typically used in this course.
 Students should wait until the first day of class to ensure the appropriate textbook and other course materials are purchased.

-Precalculus: Mathematics for Calculus, 6th Edition, by Stewart, Loose-Leaf version.
-Also required is the EWA (Enhanced Web Assign) associated with this text.
+Precalculus: Mathematics for Calculus by Stewart, Loose-Leaf version.
+Also required is EWA (Enhanced Web Assign) associated with this text.

 Calculator Requirement: Currently, graphing calculators are not allowed.
 A scientific calculator is required for exams.